 - helping create a balance between time spent doing homework and recreational activities or part-time employment

 - attending school events, productions or displays your child is involved in

 - talking to teachers to discuss problems with homework.

-SchoolMate is a free mobile app for parents of school-aged children in Victoria.
+SchoolMate is information for parents of school-aged children in Victoria.
 It breaks down what your child is learning at school in each subject and each year level, and suggests activities and reading that you can do at home to support your child's learning.